-There are 33 national parks in Argentina, scattered from north to south, showing the best of Patagonian landscape; subtropical rainforest; wetlands; waterfalls; desert; mountains; lakes and unique wildlife.
-Whether you want to go hiking; admire wildlife; be mesmerized by the roar of waterfalls or just escape from the crowds and the city, this country has something for you.
+Whether you want to go hiking, admire wildlife, be mesmerized by the roar of waterfalls, or just escape from the crowds and the city, this country has something for you.
+But after visiting Argentina and traveling all over the country, my absolute favorite thing is all the beautiful national parks.

 Peninsula Valdes isn’t mentioned in this post.
-A UNESCO World Heritage Site and probably the country’s best destination in terms of wildlife, this peninsula located in the province of Chubut and easily accessible from Puerto Madryn actually isn’t a national park!
+A UNESCO World Heritage Site and probably the country’s best destination in terms of wildlife, this peninsula, located in the province of Chubut and easily accessible from Puerto Madryn, actually isn’t a national park!
 Regardless of that, make sure to visit during your trip to Argentina.

-15 Incredible National Parks In Argentina You Should Visit
+The Best National Parks In Argentina

 Tierra del Fuego National Park

-Tierra del Fuego National Park is one of the most beautiful national parks in Argentina, right at the southern tip of the country and where Ruta 3 (the Pan-American) ends, in Lapataia Bay.
 It is easy to reach from Ushuaia.
-It’s more than 630 square km large, and it extends from the Beagle Channel to Fagnano Lake (also called Cami Lake).
-Although it is incredibly vast, only 200 hectares of the southern bits of the park are actually open to the public.
+It is more than 630 square km large and extends from the Beagle Channel to Fagnano Lake (also called Cami Lake).
+Although it is incredibly vast, only 200 hectares of the southern parts of the park are actually open to the public.

-What makes this national park a must see is the incredible variety of vegetation – unique to this part of the world – and wildlife, which includes various species of birds, guanacos, grey and red foxes, seagulls, cormorants, albatross, and kelp goose.
-You will also be able to see the European Rabbit and the north American beaver, which are not native species of the area and indeed cause much damage to the delicate environment.
+You will also be able to see the European Rabbit and the North American beaver, which are not native species of the area and indeed cause much damage to the delicate environment.

 You can get to the park by bus from Ushuaia – buses leave regularly from the bus station at the corner between Maipú and Juana Faidul, in front of the gas station.
 Alternatively, you can get there on the Fin del Mundo train, but the station is 8 km (about 5 miles) outside of the city and you have to get a taxi there.